OpenStrideNeuro/OpenStride/README.md

 # OpenStride

 Welcome to **OpenStride**, an open-source platform that integrates both **hardware and software** for rodent behaviour recording and analysis using a force-plate actometer system.
+Please read the following to ensure smooth installation of OpenStride, otherwise problems may ensue.

 OpenStride is designed to provide a **low-cost, accessible, and reproducible** solution for laboratories studying locomotion and motor behaviour.
+OpenStride has been created by the Anderson Group within the School of Medical Sciences, The University of Sydney.
+For further technical detail please refer to the publication:

+Yang et al. (2025). *OpenStride: an inexpensive, open-source force plate actometry system for quantification of rodent motor activity and behaviour.* bioRxiv. https://doi.org/10.64898/2025.12.17.695041

 ---

 ## Introduction

-OpenStride consists of two main components:
+This repository contains the necessary files for the OpenStride system, consisting of two main folders:

-- **Hardware system** – used for acquiring force-plate sensor data
-- **Software tools** – used for **data acquisition and analysis**

-Detailed instructions and resources for each component are provided below.
+- **Hardware** – contains the STL and SVG files, required for 3D printing and laser-cutting, as well as the Hardware Assembly Guide.
+- **Software** – contains the downloadable program files for Windows and MacOS, as well as the Installation Guide for the respective operating systems.

+Further information about each folder is below.

 ---

 ## Hardware

-The OpenStride hardware platform is used to **collect behavioural data**.
+This folder contains the STL and SVG files for creating the platform that will **collect behavioural data**.
+Hardware Assembly Guide contains a walkthrough for the fabrication and assembly of the OpenStride system.

 All assembly instructions, required files, and hardware documentation can be found here: